 Phil Samper

 As a co-founder of Gabriel Venture Partners, and with experience in both operating companies and venture capital, Phil Samper identified operating experience as a critical success factor for future portfolio investments.
-During his more than 35 years of senior operating management and venture capital experience, Phil has developed an unparalleled ability to inspire, mentor and connect with today’s entrepreneurs.
-His strengths are in successfully capitalizing on the emerging trends in the Communications and Networking, Information Technology, and the Internet sectors, and in business and strategic development in general.
+During his more than 35 years of senior operating management and venture capital experience.
+Phil developed an unparalleled ability to inspire, mentor and connect with today’s entrepreneurs.
+His strengths are in successfully capitalizing on the emerging trends in the Communications and Networking.
+Information Technology, and the Internet sectors. and in business and strategic development in general.

 Venture Capital Experience

-Phil has been involved in over 20 venture capital and angel investor deals, including AccessLine Communications, CrossMedia Services, Liquid Markets, PlaceWare, Sylvan Learning Systems, and Virtual Technologies.
-Prior to co-founding Gabriel Venture Partners, he played an active role in the restructuring and building of portfolio companies.
+Phil has been involved in over 20 venture capital and angel investor deals, including AccessLine Communications, CrossMedia Services, Liquid Markets, PlaceWare, Sylvan Learning Systems and Virtual Technologies.

 Operating Experience